 MDF (Medium-Density Fiberboard)

-MDF is a step up from particle board.
+MDF is a step up from lighter-duty engineered panels.
 It's denser, smoother, and machines better for clean edges and profiled designs.
 It's commonly used in painted closet systems because its smooth surface takes paint well.

 The reality

-MDF is heavier and stronger than particle board, but it still doesn't handle moisture well.
+MDF is denser than entry-level panels, but it still does not love moisture.
 Painted MDF looks beautiful initially but chips and nicks over time, and touch-up paint never quite matches.
 The material itself is solid, but the painted finish is the weak point.

 When it makes sense